5 Cafés For Serious Coffee Drinkers

 Polygon Café, G/F, 14 Second Street, Sai Ying Pun, Hong Kong; +852 2915 8878

-Charmaine Mok is Edipresse Media Asia's Editorial Director of Food & Wine, and Hong Kong Tatler's resident coffee geek.
+Charmaine Mok is Tatler Asia's Editorial Director of Dining, and Tatler Hong Kong's resident coffee geek.
 She started writing about coffee in 2009 and has been described by leading roaster James Hoffman as being one of the first to report seriously on London's burgeoning third wave coffee scene.
 Follow her on @supercharz